Glacier National Park, MontanaNational Parks & Nature

 Glacier National Park Hiking Trails

-• Hidden Lake Overlook Trail (Logan Pass): A relatively easy 2.7-mile roundtrip hike on a boardwalk and paved path that leads to a stunning overlook of Hidden Lake.
-Keep an eye out for mountain goats.
-This is a prime example of accessible Glacier National Park hiking trails.
+• Hidden Lake Overlook Trail (Logan Pass): A relatively easy and highly rewarding 2.7-mile roundtrip hike on a boardwalk that leads to a stunning overlook of Hidden Lake.
+This is one of the trails suitable for the 3-hour parking limit at Logan Pass.

 Best Time to Visit